robinborth/Sketch2Shape/README.md

 ![Model Architecture](https://github.com/robinborth/sketch2shape/blob/main/docs/static/images/model_architecture.jpg?raw=true)

 A project to utilize differentialbe rendering to optimize the latent code from DeepSDF.
 The loss signal is computed with a Siamese Neuronal Network trained on the ShapeNetV2 dataset.
-You can download the ShapeNetV2 dataset on Huggingface [here](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) (requires to get approved)).

 ## Requirenments